IgnisDa/ryot/docs/content/importing.md

 - If an exercise does not exist in your instance, you need to create it before mapping it.
 - Once you have mapped all the exercises, click on "Import".

-## Trakt

-All movies and shows can be imported from [Trakt](https://trakt.tv) along with their ratings, history, comments and lists.
-A few points to note.

-- It is necessary to set your account's privacy to public during the duration of the import.
-The Trakt authentication flow is pretty complicated and I don't think it would be worth implementing.
-- Items that have been "check(ed) in" will not be imported.

-### Steps

-- Login to your Trakt account and go to the settings page.
-- If your account is set to private, uncheck the box next to it.
-You can revert this change once the import is complete.
-- If you have any lists that are private, you need to change them to public.
-  Otherwise they will not be imported.
-- Find your profile slug.
-This is usually your username.
-You can find it by going to your profile page, and checking the URL.
-- Enter this username in the input.

 ## IMDb

 You can import your watchlist from [IMDb](https://www.imdb.com).
 They will be added to